The Definitive Resource

 Nobody waits for a slow website.
 Google uses page speed as a ranking factor, and research shows a one-second delay can reduce conversions by 7%.
 Look for:

-- SSD storage (much faster than traditional hard drives)
+- SSD or NVMe storage (much faster than traditional hard drives)

 - CDN integration β distributes your content globally for faster load times